-VI.
+VII.
 Roadmap for the Equitable Greenhouse Gas Reduction Journey

-CEI President Keith Bisson's message to other CDFIs: "[m]ake climate resilience and mitigation central to your organization's mission."
-(Bisson, Guest Blog Post "Funding a Just Transition", 2022)
+CEI President Keith Bisson's message to other CDFIs: "Make climate resilience and mitigation central to your organization's mission."
+(Bisson, 2022)

 Above, we defined the key terms in a widely accepted conceptual framework around different types of climate-related investments-mitigation, adaptation, resilience, and environmental justice.
-In this section, we dig into those concepts and suggest a path for getting started with mitigation, progressing to adaptation, or moving further towards resilience and environmental justice as the case may be.
+In this section, we dig into those concepts and suggest a path for getting started with mitigation, progressing to adaptation, or moving further towards resilience and environmental justice, as the case may be.

-For green banks, their organization's mission is typically to finance climate change mitigation, adaptation, and/or resilience.
-Many green banks have also excelled at serving low-income and disadvantaged communities.
-For example, NYCEEC reports that 84% of the projects they have financed are in or supporting LMI communities (NYCEEC, 2023).
+For Green Banks, their organization's mission is typically to finance climate change mitigation, adaptation, and/or resilience.
+Many Green Banks have also excelled at serving low-income and disadvantaged communities.
+For example, NYCEEC reports that 84% of the projects they have financed are in or supporting LMI communities (New York City Energy Efficiency Corportaion [NYCEEC], 2023).
 IPC's mission is to "provide a gateway to inclusive prosperity by engaging with communities impacted most by climate change" (IPC, 2023).
-For some other green banks, low-income and disadvantaged communities are a newer or growing market segment.
+For some other Green Banks, low-income and disadvantaged communities are a newer or growing market segment.

-Similarly, some community lenders are leaders in energy finance and climate solutions-some were even founded as triple bottom line organizations.
+Similarly, some community lenders are leaders in energy finance and climate solutions-some were even founded as triple-bottom-line organizations.
 Founded as "Natural Capital Investment Fund" in 2000 as a supporting organization to The Conservation Fund, Partner Community Capital's initial goal was to address the lack of access to capital for small businesses and farms in rural communities adjacent to rich natural resources (Partner Community Capital, 2023).
 Over time, that goal has evolved into a focus on locally owned triple-bottom-line small businesses because they build wealth for entrepreneurs and their families, create steady employment, are committed to their community, and operate in concert with the environment (Partner Community Capital, 2023).
 The Triple Bottom Line Foundation even has that three-pronged mission in its name: the Foundation "creates triple bottom line (economic, environmental, and social) benefits through the financing of green upgrades at multifamily affordable housing and Indigenous communities" (Triple Bottom Line Foundation, 2023).
 For other community lenders, "green" lending may represent an expansion of their lending activities.